Culture of Philadelphia: Fine art

 Philadelphia has more public art than any other American city.
 The inclusion of decorative art in Philadelphia structures goes back to the 19th century.
 In 1872, the Fairmount Park Art Association was created, the first private association in the United States dedicated to integrating public art and urban planning.
 The Association is responsible for the art along the Schuylkill River drives.
 In the late 1950s, the Philadelphia Redevelopment Authority included a clause in its development contracts requiring that at least one percent of construction budget be allocated to fine art.
 In 1959, lobbying by the Artists Equity Association helped create the Percent for Art ordinance, the first for a U.S. city.
-The program, which has funded more than 200 pieces of public art, is administered by the Philadelphia Office of Arts and Culture, the city's art agency.
+The program, which has funded more than 200 pieces of public art, is administered by Creative Philadelphia, the City of Philadelphia's office of arts and culture (the city's art agency).
+Creative Philadelphia stewards the City's collection of over 1,000 works of public art, located in civic spaces and public facilities, recreation centers and libraries, police and fire stations, and the Philadelphia International Airport.
+Creative Philadelphia also features work by local artists and cultural organizations inside of Philadelphia City Hall through its robust Art in City Hall program as a means to amplify community voices.

 Philadelphia has more murals than any other U.S. city.
 In 1984, the Department of Recreation created the Mural Arts Program.
 The program, an extension of the city's Anti-Graffiti Network, is intended to beautify neighborhoods and also provide an outlet for graffiti artists.
 The Mural Arts Program, which became independent from the Anti-Graffiti Network in 1996, has funded more than 2,300 murals created by professional, staff and volunteer artists.
 The program also runs art education programs and tours of the murals.